The shape of dark matter haloes: results from weak lensing in the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS): Data

 \subsection{Lens Galaxies}

 Luminous Red Galaxies (LRGs) are used as lenses because they reside in massive dark matter haloes, with a typical halo mass on the order of $10^{13}-10^{14}h^{-1}$M$_{\odot}$ \citep{ZehZehEis09}.
 A more massive halo has a stronger weak lensing signal, which makes it easier to detect the quadrupole component of the shear.
-Also, simulations suggest that more massive haloes also tend to be more elliptical \citep{AllPriKra06}.
+Also, simulations suggest that more massive haloes tend to be more elliptical \citep{AllPriKra06}.
 Finally, LRGs provide a reliable method of aligning our lensing measurements.
 The distribution of satellite galaxies, which may trace the dark matter halo, are more aligned with the galaxy light for red central galaxies \citep{YangVanMo06}.

 We consider two LRG samples in this paper.
 One lens sample consists of LRGs from the SDSS DR7 catalogue of \cite{KazinBlantonScoccimarro2010}.
 These LRGs span a redshift range of $0.15 < z < 0.5$ with a median redshift $z=0.34$ and a median lens galaxy ellipticity of $e=0.22$.
+This lens sample has $\langle\Sigma\sbr{crit}^{-1}\rangle^{-1}=6120$ M$_{\odot}$h/pc$^2$.
 Only LRGs that overlap with the current UNIONS weak lensing footprint were used, resulting in a lens sample of approximately 18,000 LRGs.

 The second lens sample consists of the LRGs from the CMASS and LOWZ samples of the BOSS component of SDSS-III \citep{DawsonSchlegelAhn2013}.
 These LRGs are selected within several magnitude and colour criteria, and span a redshift range of $0.15 < z < 0.7$.
 Only LRGs that overlap with the current UNIONS footprint were used.
 This resulted in a lens sample of approximately 144,000 lenses with a median redshift of $z = 0.51$ and a median lens galaxy ellipticity of $e=0.22$.
+This lens sample has $\langle\Sigma\sbr{crit}^{-1}\rangle^{-1}=8313$ M$_{\odot}$h/pc$^2$.

 In order to measure the anisotropy of the shear signal, the lenses need to be aligned before stacking.
 We first matched the SDSS LRG catalogue with UNIONS photometric catalogues on position.
 Many LRGs are too large or bright for our standard shape measurement pipelines, which are designed for small faint galaxies near the survey limit.
 Instead, the shape and orientation of LRG in UNIONS was obtained from the position angles and axis ratios in the UNIONS $r$-band SExtractor \citep{BerArn96} catalogue.
 The SExtractor position angles are not corrected for PSF anisotropy, but the source galaxy shapes are.
 So in principle, there should be no correlation between shapes of lenses and sources.
 Nevertheless, as a test, we also perform the analysis with LRG position angles derived from independent SDSS photometry in Section \ref{sec:systematics}.